eirenox/eirenox/README.md

 ## 🙋‍♂️ Hyounoh
 - Back-end engineer
+- Pursuit of simplicity and automation
-- Interested in color, image, and emotional computing
+- Interest in color, image, and emotional computing

 ## 🏢 Experience
 - RIDI Corp.
 (2020.11 - Present)